decred/dcrdata/README.md

 `package rpcutils` includes helper functions for interacting with a `dcrrpcclient.Client`.

-`package txhelpers` includes helper function for working with the common types `dcrutil.Tx`, `dcrutil.Block`, `chainhash.Hash`, and others.
+`package txhelpers` includes helper functions for working with the common types `dcrutil.Tx`, `dcrutil.Block`, `chainhash.Hash`, and others.

 ## Internal-use packages